Main Content

 For an FIR lowpass filter, in the Specify magnitude parameters section, you can specify constraints to control the amount of passband ripple and stopband attenuation.
 Select Passband ripple and stopband attenuation from the Magnitude constraints list.
 Magnitude constraints and filter order can also affect the transition width of the filter.

-Select the FIR contrained least-squares design algorithm.
-Leave the design options at their default settings.
+Select the FIR constrained least-squares design method.
+Leave the algorithm options at their default settings.

 In the Display filter response section, select Magnitude & phase and Group delay to visualize the designed filter response.
 In the magnitude plot, you can see the level of attenuation in the stopband is at 60 dB.
 The group delay plot shows a delay of 10 samples and that the filter is linear phase.